On the Dual Representation of Coherent Risk Measures: Popular risk measures and their risk envelopes

 \section{Popular risk measures and their risk envelopes}

-Beside set operations, one can create various different coherent risk measures by adding additional functional constraints to the risk envelope $\PPP$ in \reff{RN}.
-Most of the the results in this section have been stated in Rockafellar's tutorial \cite{R07} without proofs.
+Besides set operations, one can create various different coherent risk measures by adding additional functional constraints to the risk envelope $\PPP$ in \reff{RN}.
+In this section we study 1) risk measure from expectation, 2) risk measure from worst case analysis, 3) risk measure from subdividing the future, 4) risk measures from the conditional value at risk and optimized certainty equivalence, and 5) risk measure from mean-deviation.
+Most of the results in this section have been stated in Rockafellar (2007) without proofs.
 In fact their proofs are scattered in the literature via different approaches.
 Here we provide independent proofs based on the unified view of dual representation of risk measures.
+Our approach is to directly specify the risk envelope $\QQ$ for each of the above cases and to verify the relationship $\RRR(X)=\sup\limits_{Q\in\QQ}\E(XQ).$ The coherency of $\RRR$ then follows from the dual representation theorem.